Thanks to Katie and her family for this guest review!

 Cave & Basin Marsh Trail

 Everyone knows about the Banff Cave & Basin.
-It’s a National Historic Site and the hot springs are great.
+It’s a National Historic Site.
 BUT did you know there’s a trail right beside it where you can explore marshland in the mountains?
 Go right up to the old building, but instead of going inside, veer to the right.

 There’s a boardwalk trail (0.5 km) that leads down into wetlands created by runoff from the hot springs.
 There are a couple of flights of stairs, but this is an easy walk.